-Mayonnaise, also called mayo, is a thick, cold, and creamy sauce or dressing often used on sandwiches, hamburgers, salads, and French fries.
+In the mayonnaise manufacturing, mayonnaise or mayo, is made to be a thick, cold, and creamy sauce or dressing often used on sandwiches, hamburgers, salads, and French fries.
 It is also the base for sauces like rouille, salsa golf, tartar sauce, remoulade, fry sauce, etc. Mayonnaise is made by mixing oil, egg yolk, and an acid, like vinegar or lemon juice.

 Many different kinds of mayonnaise add different flavors.
 It can be almost white or pale yellow, and it can feel like a thick gel or a light cream.
 People who don’t eat chicken eggs because they are allergic, want to limit the amount of cholesterol they eat or are vegans can buy imitation egg products.

-Mayonnaise can be made with a whisk, a fork, an electric mixer, or a blender.
-To make it, you slowly pour oil into an egg yolk while whisking hard to spread the oil around.
+We can make a mayonnaise with a whisk, a fork, an electric mixer, or a blender.
+To prepare, you slowly pour oil into an egg yolk while whisking hard to spread the oil around.
 The oil and water in the yolk make up the base of the emulsion, and the lecithin and protein in the yolk are what keep it stable.

 The strength of the bonds between oil droplets results from both van der Waals forces and electrostatic repulsion.
 Mayonnaise has a high viscosity because of the power of the two forces between the molecules.
 The mustard improves the taste and helps keep the emulsion stable because it has a small amount of lecithin.
 Adding vinegar directly to the yolk can help mix in more oil and make more mayonnaise.